In this document

 Summary section

-Specific PV Power Output Chart: Informs you about the system's output power calculated from the average power per 1kWp at the given location.
+Specific PV Power Output Chart: Used as a reference for comparisons.
+Informs you about the system's output power calculated from the average power per 1kWp at the given location.

 Total PV Power Output Chart: This shows you the total output of the whole system.